lycarter/blog/_posts/recipes/2023-01-31-recipe-peanut-butter-miso-cookies.md

 9. After 15 mins, take the tray of cookies out and tap against the counter to flatten and remove bubbles, then bake for an additional 3-4 mins.
 10. Let cookies cook for 3-5 mins before transfering to a cooling rack.

-I don't remember when or why I initially tried these cookies, but they're wonderfully chewy and savory.
+I wrote this recipe down on 9/3/20, but I think I may have tried them before that.
+They're wonderfully chewy and savory.
 I could easily eat 3 in a single sitting.